 The joint Board of Glas Cymru Holdings Cyfyngedig (Glas Cymru) and Dŵr Cyrmu Cyfyngedig (Dŵr Cymru) is responsible for the overall conduct of the Group’s business including our long-term success, setting our purpose; values; standards and strategic objectives; reviewing our performance, maintaining oversight of our governance framework; and ensuring a positive dialogue with our stakeholders is maintained.
-Some of these responsibilities are delegated to six, duly established, Board Committees and to the Executive Team.
+Some of these responsibilities are delegated to seven, duly established, Board Committees and to the Executive Team.

 The Audit Committee is chaired by Jane Hanson.
 Its role is to monitor the integrity of the Group’s financial statements; the effectiveness of internal control systems; and the effectiveness, performance, objectivity and independence of the internal and external Auditors.
 The Committee as a whole has sufficient sectoral experience and experience of financial matters in order to perform its duties effectively.

 The Finance Committee is chaired by Jane Hanson and has the authority to meet on an ad hoc basis to approve financial decisions required in between Board meetings.
 By its nature, therefore, the intention is for this Committee to meet rarely as items are generally planned sufficiently in advance to be dealt with at scheduled Board or Audit Committee Meetings.

 The Nomination Committee is chaired by Alastair Lyons.
 The Committee’s role is to review the structure, size, and composition of the Board and, where appropriate, to recommend changes; identify and nominate for the approval by the Board, candidates to fill Board vacancies; to evaluate the balance of skills, experience, knowledge, independence and diversity of members of the Board and its Committees; and to review the appropriateness of Non-Executive Directors taking additional appointments, having regard particularly to their impact on the time available for Company business.
 In leading the process for making appointments to the Board, the Committee ensures that there is a rigorous and transparent process for the appointment of new Directors and that plans are in place for orderly successions to the Board and to other senior executive management positions.